MatthewBM/Cleaninddatfinal/CodeBook.md

-###Code Book
+###ode Book
-##ID Fields
+##D Fields

-#subject - The participant ("subject") ID
-#activity - The label of the activity performed when the corresponding measurements were taken
+subject - The participant ("subject") ID activity - The label of the activity performed when the corresponding measurements were taken

 ##Extracted Feature Fields

 *tBodyAcc-mean()-X (column 1)